flado/flado-bank/README.md

-# FLADO bank (interview test @ Suncorp group: https://www.suncorp.com.au/)
+# FLADO bank

+### API's Team - interview test @ Suncorp group: https://www.suncorp.com.au

 For the following operations, please design a set of endpoint/verb combinations that would neatly model the scenario with a RESTful approach.